 Elevating buildings, making taller and stronger dams and seawalls, rerouting water systems, restricting certain developments, changing farming practices and ultimately moving people, plants and animals out of harm's way will all have to be accomplished if scientists predictions of high seal levels is correct.

-Diefendorf and Barbaria will focus much of their efforts in Copenhagen on helping those
+Diefendorf and Barbaria will focus much of their efforts in Copenhagen on helping those third world countries prepare.

 "One key is to focus on the whole financial aspect for these developing countries, creating the financing to adapt with rising sea levels," Diefendorf said.